Is it Illegal to Drive With a Pet in Australia?

 Can I drive with a pet in a GoGet?

-If you’re a GoGet member, you’ve got lots of choices when you want to hit the road with your pet.
+If you’re a GoGet member, you’ve got lots of choices when you want to hit the road with an animal.
 You’ve got the choice of a pet-friendly car or a normal GoGet.

-- Pet-friendly GoGet.
-A pet-friendly GoGet comes with a plastic hammock you can use to cover the back seat, keeping it clean and clear of pet hair for the next driver.
-Once the hammock is down you’re more than welcome to put your pet in the back seat without a pet carrier.
-There’s also a hair roller in the car, which you can use to clean any extra hair that gets left behind.
+- Pet-friendly cars.
+A pet-friendly GoGet has a plastic hammock to cover the back seat.
+With the hammock on, you can put your pet in the back seat without a carrier.
+Use the hair roller in the car to clean any stray hairs.

-- Normal GoGet cars.
+- Normal cars.
 Pets are welcome in any GoGet car if they’re in a pet carrier.

 Travel Tips for Keeping Pets Happy in the Car

-Lastly, there are a few things you can do to keep your pet happy on road trips.
+Lastly, there are a few things you can do to keep animals happy on road trips.

-- While dogs love the feel of wind on their faces, it’s not safe to let them hang their noses or paws out of a window due to possible falls and flying debris.
+- Dogs might love it, but it’s not safe for them to put their noses or paws out of a window.
 Open the window enough to allow air circulation, but not so much that your dog can pop its nose out.

-- If your pet has favourite bedding or toys, take them along to provide some home comforts.
+- If your pet has a favourite cushion or toys, take it to provide some home comforts.

-Follow the rules and tips on this page and you’ll not just be able to drive safely with your pet, you’ll have an awesome road trip as well!
+Follow these tips and you’ll not just be able to drive safely with your pet, you’ll have an awesome road trip as well!

 This post shouldn’t be regarded as legal advice.
 Check that this information applies to your circumstances by speaking with your local road authority.